RndmVariableQ/CaCo-CoT/README.md

 ## Requirements

-Before you proceed, make sure to install the necessary packages by running the following command:
+Before you proceed, make sure to install the necessary Python packages by running the following command:

 ```
 pip install -r requirements.txt